chijindujulian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file - Create a file with special characters in its name 8-cwd_state - Save the current state of directory 9-duplicate_last_line - Duplicate last line of a file
+7-file - Create a file with special characters in its name 8-cwd_state - Save the current state of directory 9-duplicate_last_line - Duplicate last line of a file 10-no_more_js - Find and delete files of a particular type